A 23-day transpacific journey

 Overpacked suitcase

-One day we will figure out that we do not have to have all that stuff!
+We will realize we do not have to have all that stuff one day!

 Flights and hotels

-Steve and I decided it was wise to fly into Seattle the day before the cruise.
+Steve and I decided to fly into Seattle the day before the cruise.
 This gave us a day to sort out a missed flight or possibly lost luggage.
-We, of course, had to obtain flights from home to Seattle, transportation to a hotel, hotel reservations, and transportation to the cruise terminal the following day.
+Of course, we had to obtain flights from home to Seattle, transportation to a hotel, hotel reservations, and transportation to the cruise terminal the following day.

-Every trip we take has some kind of miracle.
+Almost every trip we take involves some kind of miracle.
 This one is amazing.
-I left my cell phone in its nice little wallet case containing my credit cards in our Uber from the airport!
+I left my cell phone in its nice little wallet case containing my credit cards and driver’s license on the seat in our Uber from the airport!
 The driver (up for sainthood) returned it to us at the hotel within 15 minutes!
 WHEW!

 Laundry

-Laundry facilities are available for guests’ use on this particular ship, thank goodness, and we were able to take advantage of this amenity more than once.
-The ship staff will also do laundry at a cost.
-We chose not to go that route.
+Thank goodness laundry facilities are available for guests’ use on this particular ship.
+We were able to take advantage of this amenity more than once.
+The ship staff will also do laundry at a cost, but we chose not to go that route.

 a 23-day transpacific journey